Taking off the edge -- simultaneous filament and end core formation: Acknowledgements

 \section{Acknowledgements}

+We thank the referee for greatly improving the clarity and readability of the paper.
 We thank the whole CAST group for helpful comments and discussions.
 This research was supported by the Excellence Cluster ORIGINS which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany´s Excellence Strategy – EXC-2094 – 390783311.